Finding the right window AC unit for your home

 It’s important to choose the right size window air conditioner if you want it to perform well.
 A 5,000 BTU air conditioner is suitable for a room of 100 to 150 square feet (up to about 12 x 12 feet square).
 A general rule of thumb to follow is to multiply the square footage of the room by 15, and add 3,300, to obtain a suitable BTU rating for cooling that area.

 You might be tempted to buy a larger room air conditioner to get better cooling (or a higher efficiency rating), or to buy a smaller room air conditioner to save energy, but the best window air conditioner is the one that is correctly sized – just the way Goldilocks would like it.
 An oversized window air conditioner will short-cycle, which means it will rapidly cool the small room to the point where the compressor shuts off within a couple of minutes of starting up.
-This short cycling increases wear and tear on the compressor and also makes the unit seem noisier (it’s not the continuous noise that bothers most people, but the change from silence to noise or from low to higher volume as the compressor shuts of or turns back on).
+This short cycling increases wear and tear on the compressor and also makes the unit seem noisier (it’s not the continuous noise that bothers most people, but the change from silence to noise or from low to higher volume as the compressor shuts off or turns back on).
 An undersized window air conditioner, on the other hand, will run almost continuously, and may not cool the room adequately, or may burn out faster because it is working so hard.

 Energy efficiency standards for window air conditioners

 Naturally, the higher the EER of your window air conditioner, the less electricity it takes to achieve a given amount of cooling.
-But there seem to be basically two choices for consumers: buy the minimally efficient model (e.g. SEER 9.7 for 5,000 BTU units), or buy the minimally efficient ENERGY STAR window air conditioner (e.g. SEER 10.7 for 5,000 BTU units).
-Manufacturers seem to have settled on mediocrity, and ENERGY STAR mediocrity: producing the lowest efficiency units required by each of the base standard and ENERGY STAR add-on.
+But there seem to be basically two choices for consumers: buy the minimally efficient model (e.g. SEER 11.0 for 5,000 BTU units), or buy the minimally efficient ENERGY STAR window air conditioner (e.g. SEER 12.1 for 5,000 BTU units).
+Manufacturers seem to have settled on base mediocrity, and ENERGY STAR mediocrity: producing the lowest efficiency units required by each of the base standard and ENERGY STAR add-on.
 Why?
 Because the know most consumers won’t bother to think through the total cost of ownership of a window air conditioner, and will focus almost exclusively on the sticker price.
 We pay our electric bills every month or so.
 The extra five or ten dollars of electricity on our monthly bill that might arise from buying the cheap, inefficient unit doesn’t hurt that much.
-But if we use that window air conditioner four months a year for ten years, we’re paying an extra $200 to $400 in electricity costs over the ten years – more than enough to have covered the modestly higher price of the most efficient units.
+But if we use that window air conditioner four months a year for ten years, we’re paying an extra $400 to $800 in electricity costs over the ten years – more than enough to have covered the modestly higher price of the most efficient units.

 Energy efficiency vs. sticker price – how to choose